clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 Choose Timezone
 ===============

 #.
-From the main menu, select :guilabel:`Choose Timezone`
+From the main menu, select :guilabel:`Choose Timezone`.

 #.
 Select :kbd:`Enter` to continue.